The year is drawing to a close, and what a year it has been for aspiring and seasoned travelers alike.

 Google Flights Keeps Getting Better and Better

 If you’re using Kayak, Expedia, Orbitz, or any other search engine to find flights: Just stop.
-You need to be using Google Flights instead.
+You need to be using Google Flights to find cheap flights instead.

 There is simply no better way to book the cheapest flight possible than the web giant’s own search portal.
 And it’s only gotten better in 2018.